-The list can be extensive but these herbs above are the most popular.
+The list can be extensive, but the herbs above are the most popular.

-There are many fruits that are healthy for your chicken: melons, watermelons, grapes, bananas and berries being the most frequently offered.
+Many fruits are healthy for your chicken: melons, watermelons, grapes, bananas, and berries being the most frequently offered.

 Citrus fruit is one of those items that the jury hasn’t decided on.
-Many folks say their flock loves citrus (not lemons) and yet others will tell you it’s bad for them but no details on what happens if they eat it.
+Many folks say their flock loves citrus (not lemons), yet others will tell you it’s bad for them but no details on what happens if they eat it.

 Here are some of the fruits you can feed your chickens to boost their immune system:

-- Blueberries – Berries too are packed full of healthful nutrients.
+- Blueberries – Berries, too, are packed full of healthful nutrients.
 Vitamins and trace elements such as selenium and phosphorus abound.
 They aid in digestion and contain antioxidants.
-I love to watch the girls race after frozen blueberries…it gives them exercise too.
+I love to watch the girls race after frozen blueberries…it gives them to exercise too.

 - Strawberries – another superfood for your ladies.
-Full of vitamins, minerals, antioxidants and is a powerful immune booster, plus the girls truly love them!
+Full of vitamins, minerals, antioxidants, and a powerful immune booster, plus the girls truly love them!

-- Raspberries, blackberries – all are enjoyed by the hens.
-If you have a bramble patch you will find a few intrepid hens in there eating all the berries they can find.
+- Raspberries, blackberries – the hens enjoy all.
+If you have a bramble patch, you will find a few intrepid hens in there eating all the berries they can find.

-- Dandelions – contain vitamins A, B, C, E and K and numerous trace elements such as calcium and manganese.
-It is said to aid digestion; it is an antioxidant and also an anti-inflammatory pain reliever, not too bad for a common weed!
+- Dandelions – contain vitamins A, B, C, E, and K and numerous trace elements such as calcium and manganese.
+It is said to aid digestion; it is an antioxidant and an anti-inflammatory pain reliever, not too bad for a common weed!

 The easiest and cheapest ‘tonic’ for your chickens is apple cider vinegar.